 - Medications- for example HRT and the contraceptive pill.

 - Menstruation and the menopause.

-Yes, there are various types of Migraine, which have typical symptoms:
+Yes, there are various types, which have typical symptoms:

 - Migraine without aura- ‘common migraine’

-The most common type of Migraine consists of a severe throbbing one-sided headache.
+The most common type consists of a severe throbbing one-sided headache.
 There may be associated symptoms of nausea, vomiting, light sensitivity and blurred vision.

 - Migraine with aura- also called ‘classical migraine’

 Similar to a common Migraine but the headache is accompanied by an aura which occurs up to 60 minutes before the headache.